London and wildlife aren't things that mix all that often.

 Snakes on Regent's Canal

 Snakes in general seem to be a problem in London.
-Earlier this summer, two 8ft long boa constrictors were caught by police after being discovered in a children's playground in East Ham.
+In the summer of 2016, two 8ft long boa constrictors were caught by police after being discovered in a children's playground in East Ham.

 Wallabies in Highgate Cemetery